DataMigrators/nextgen.mettleci.io/docs/patterns/testing-datastage-containers.md

   - DATASTAGE
   - TESTING
 ---
-# Test Cases with local and shared containers
+# Testing flow with sub-flows

 ???+ info "This patterns is handled automatically for you by DataStage"